Last Updated on May 30, 2021

 A gaming grade high performance NVME SSD.
 Suitable as a boot drive for gaming setups.

-It comes in a wide range of capacities from 250GB to 2TB and is ideal for speed enthusiasts, people who want their computers to burn through tasks quickly and efficiently.
+It comes in typical range of capacities from 250GB to 2TB and is ideal for speed enthusiasts, people who want their computers to flash through tasks quickly and efficiently.

 Read and write speeds on this device can go up to 3470MB/s and 3000MB/s respectively so even when booting up you can expect to see very little waiting times before your computer is ready to use.

-Other programs will also load much faster compared to having an HDD or even a SATA SSD.
+Other than the OS, the applications will also load much faster compared to having an HDD or even a SATA SSD.